-By the end of the 2022-2023 academic school year, Hong Kingston will decrease the overall suspension rate by 2% (24 students)

-School Climate - School Climate data shows a low percentage of students who feel safe according to the Healthy Kids Survey.

-During the 2022-23 academic school year, Hong Kingston will increase the percentage of the entire student population feeling safe while on campus to 87%, by creating and distributing a school survey for the entire school.

-School Goal for Attendance/Chronic Truancy:

-Overall 21-22 Attendance percentage rate: 85.7%

-Due to the COVID -19 Pandemic, the Chronic absenteeism rate increased to 52.53%

-By the end of the 2022-23 academic school year, Hong Kingston will decrease our chronic absenteeism rate by 5% (15 students) and will decrease the sub-group of African American students chronically absent by 7% (8 students).
+By the end of the 2023-2024 academic school year, Hong Kingston will decrease the overall suspensions to 37 or fewer suspended students by partnering with organizations such as FIT, FACES, IYT, The Amelia Adams Whole Life Center, and CAB to support student needs behaviorally, socially, and emotionally and promote a safe and healthy learning environment.
+School Climate - School Climate data shows a low percentage of students who feel safe, according to the Healthy Kids Survey.
+During the 2023-24 academic school year, Hong Kingston will increase the percentage of the entire student population feeling safe while on campus to 80% by creating and distributing a school survey for the entire school.
+School Goal for Attendance/Chronic Truancy: Overall 22-23 Attendance percentage rate: 33% By the end of the 2023-24 academic school year, Hong Kingston will decrease our chronic absenteeism rate by 5% and decrease the subgroup of chronically absent African American students by 5%.